Highland League Cup preview: Banks o' Dee and Brechin City aim for semi-final spot

-Banks o’ Dee co-manager Paul Lawson hopes they can break their duck against Brechin City in tonight’s R Davidson (Banchory) Highland League Cup semi-final.
+Banks o’ Dee co-manager Paul Lawson hopes they can break their duck against Brechin City in tonight’s R Davidson (Banchory) Highland League Cup quarter-final.

 Dee face the Hedgemen at Spain Park in the last eight of the League Cup.